 A magnificent 5-bedroom chalet on the piste to rent during winter or summer, The Big Bear sleeps 10 people in 5 spacious bedrooms.
 The chalet was architect-designed, built and furnished to a high specification to give a luxurious and high-tech mountain theme.
 Standing in a prominent position, the combination of old wood, traditional stone and glass balconies makes this chalet one of the top features of the resort.
 There is plenty of space inside, with the main feature being the large, stone-clad kitchen / living / dining area which has windows on all sides and is open to the wooden beams above.
 The cinema screen in the lounge area measures an impressive 75-inches (190cm) and there is a fireplace built into the stone wall.

 The combination of high-tech and mountain decor continues throughout the five large bedrooms.
 Each room is fitted with Apple TV and DVD with a choice of over 200 movies.
 The Master Bedroom benefits from private balcony and en-suite bathroom with his'n'hers sink and shower.
 Two of the other bedrooms have en-suite bathrooms, and there is a fourth bathroom with shower for use by the remaining two bedrooms.
-All beds can be made up as doubles or twins, so please state your preference on reservation.
+In total there are three double rooms and two twin rooms.
 If you are travelling with children under 2 years old, you'll be pleased to know that The Big Bear is equipped with a cot and a high chair.

 The large cinema TV comes complete with Apple TV and the hi-tech stereo system comes complete with Airplay so it's easy to find distractions in the luxuriously-decorated living areas of this magnificent chalet.
 In front of the fire, the sheepskin and fur throws coupled with the chic and comfortable sofas create a mountain atmosphere where you can really let go of the stresses and strains of everyday life.
 With your wine at the perfect temperature thanks to the built-in wine cellar, step onto the glass-fronted wrap-around balcony to watch the skiers or mountain-bikers gliding past the chalet, or in the evening contemplate the tiny cars as their lights crawl across the Rhone valley floor several kilometers distant.
 In summer, thanks to the tranquillity of this calm location, it is a joy listen to the birdsong coming from the nearby wooded area.
 The chalet has a dominating, elevated position above the village, so benefits from a stunning view across the nearby valley to the distant mountain peaks beyond.